 The operations support staff includes the Office Coordinator, Nutrition Coordinator, Culture Coordinator, School Safety Coordinator, and Housekeeping Coordinator, along with After School program personnel (Site Coordinator, Assistant Site Coordinate and Program Leaders).
-These roles collectively are responsible for the daily operations of the front office, nutrition, maintenance of the facility and after-school programs, under the general supervision of the School Operations Manager.
+These roles collectively are responsible for the daily operations of the front office, nutrition, maintenance of the facility, and after school program, under the general supervision of the School Operations Manager.